hannesvdc/PyCont-Lite/README.md

     "initial_directions": "both"  # 'both', 'increase_p', 'decrease_p'
 }
 ```
+A full list of options can be found in the documentation of the main `arclengthContinuation` function.

 ## Verbosity Options
 Control how much progress info PyCont-Lite prints during continuation.
 Three levels are supported: